eharacz/Stock-Analyzer-Predictor/README.md

 # ARIMA
 ARIMA did not work especially well for forecasting stock price in this case.
 There were two main reasons for this
 1. ARIMA is a linear model.
 One can only be so accurate prediciting a trend with oscillations and noise like a stock price with a straight line.
 2. Shocks, either positive or negative, are very hard to account for.
 Microsoft had an incredible 2019, mostly attributed to the company's invesment into cloud computing.
-The stock roce 55% which was unprecedented in the data the model was trained on. <br />
+The stock roce 55% which was unprecedented in the data the model was trained on. \n\n
 RMSE: 22.50
 ![Screenshot](ARIMA1year.png)